lesept777/Matrix-MLP-for-ESP32/README.md

 New version of MLP, using matrix maths

 # Dependencies
-Use my matrix library (https://github.com/lesept777/Matrix-maths-for-ESP32-and-AI)
+Use my matrix linear algebra library (https://github.com/lesept777/Matrix-maths-for-ESP32-and-AI)